-Minimum Energy Efficiency Standards - the coming changes
+Minimum Energy Efficiency Standards - the coming changes and GPs

+Capital Allowances

+Incorporating DavidRees.Co

-Capital Allowances Incorporating DavidRees.Co The 2019 Energy White Paper The government's white paper was a wrapper for a number of measures - but the one of greatest interest to anyone involved in commercial property are the changes to be applied under the Minimum Energy Efficiency Standards (MEES).
+The 2019 Energy White Paper

+The government's white paper was a wrapper for a number of measures - but the one of greatest interest to anyone involved in commercial property - which includes surgeries - are the changes to be applied under the Minimum Energy Efficiency Standards (MEES).
 It is expected that as the current Energy Bill progresses through Parliament that the Dept for Business, Energy and Industrial Strategy will simultaneously issue updated MEES Regulations.

+MEES Background

-MEES Background When MEES standards were introduced in 2015, they began with a sanction on buildings with 'F' & 'G' rated Energy Performance Certificates (EPCs).
-The constraint being that such properties could not be let on a new lease, or have an existing lease renewed, unless the EPC rating was improved to raise it at least to 'E'.
+When MEES standards were introduced in 2015, they began with a sanction on buildings with 'F' & 'G' rated Energy Performance Certificates (EPCs).
+The constraint being that such properties could not be let on a new lease, or have an existing lease renewed unless the EPC rating was improved to raise it at least to 'E'.

 Changes to sanction levels The new proposals will bring about a change from 2027 with the minimum standard being raised to 'C' and subsequently to 'B' from 2030.
 By way of a comparison EPC level 'C' is approximately the performance level achieved by a new construction under the current Building Regulations.
 The new MEES levels will considerably widen their impact and current estimates are that as many as 80% of all UK commercial properties will come under this umbrella measure.
+Many GP practice premises are in older buildings which are likely to require a range of improvements to reach the required standards.
 Compliance This is delegated to local authorities and it is recognised that there are insufficient resources in numbers of trading standards or environmental health officers to carry out broad scale enforcement of Minimum Energy Efficiency Standards.
-So for many building owners it is unlikely to become an immediate issue and therefore risks being put on the back burner.
-The result could be much greater inconvenience and potential loss of income downstream when there is a need to do something in the way of a sale or letting and the building is found to be non-compliant.
+So for most practices it is unlikely to become an immediate issue and therefore risks being put on the back burner.
+The result could be much greater inconvenience downstream when there is a need to do something to facilitate borrowing or a sale, or letting and the building is found to be non-compliant.
 The role of advisers It is probably unlikely that the government will, in due course, run a helpful awareness campaign to ensure businesses are up to speed.
-Property owners will already have other priorities and compliance with MEES will probably not be one of them.
-Any professional adviser whose expertise relates to commercial property should be aware of flagging up the issue to clients.
-Continuing a business as usual approach and assuming someone else will tell the client about it runs the risk of unhappy discovery when a transaction is pending.
-Compliance has to become a mindset as there is every likelihood of downstream problems for those who are slow to meet the requirements.
-It is not a matter for urgent action as soon as the legislation arrives - rather that every time money is being spent on a building even on minor improvements, the thought should be on whether there is an energy performance angle.
+GPs will have many other priorities and compliance with MEES will probably not be one of them.
+Any professional adviser to doctors whose expertise relates to property should be aware of flagging up the issue.
+Continuing a business-asusual approach and assuming someone else will tell the client about it runs the risk of unhappy discovery when a transaction is pending.
+Compliance has to be a mindset as there is every likelihood of later problems for those who are slow to meet the requirements.
+It is not a matter for urgent action as soon as the legislation arrives rather that every time money is being improvements thought should given to whether there is an energy performance angle.